kit-algo/TCPSPSuite/docs/pages/getting_started.md

 * **Most importantly**: Most modern compilers can't work with the shipped `libgurobi_c++.a`.
 This yields compilation errors like `undefined reference to <something about gurobi>` in the linking step.
 To fix this problem, you need to copy the file ``/path/to/gurobi/lib/libgurobi_g++<highest version available>.a` over the file `/path/to/gurobi/lib/libgurobi_c++.a`.
 The actually available versions of that file differ depending on your Gurobi version.
 Just use the most recent version.
 * Set the `GUROBI_HOME` environment variable to the path where you installed Gurobi to.
 It should point to the `linux64` folder, which contains e.g. `lib`, `setup.py`, etc.
 * Set the `GRB_LICENSE_FILE` environment variable to the path where you put the license file downloaded via `grbgetkey` (see the Gurobi documentation)
+* The file `FindGUROBI.cmake` in the `cmake/modules` subdirectory for technical reasons has a hard-coded list of Gurobi versions that are detected.
+Currently, the most recent detected version is Gurobi 8.0.
+If you have a more recent version of Gurobi, you might need to add it to the list of detected Gurobi versions in that file.

 Getting the Source
 ------------------